Andyfordjour/permutation-/README.md

 docker build -t string-permutations .

+Run the container interactively so you can input a string

 docker run -it --rm string-permutations

 # OUT RESULTS
 In the file is a screenshot of how the code runs